roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk ****** bydlsloan© Everyone left to head to the park, excited about the game, the contest and, of course, about watching Cori.
+Everyone left to head to the park, excited about the game, the contest and, of course, about watching Cori.
 Cori rode with Chad, John, Ty and Ben in the company van.
 John drove with Ben, Ty and Chad all sitting next to each other in the back.
 Cori was in full "pre-game motivation" mode for the 15-minute drive to the park.
 She was on her knees in front of the three guys, sucking their cocks.
 So long as none of them came, this would not count as one of their "fucks" of the week.
 This was a just a little pre-game stimulation, intended not to bring about orgasm, just some fun and excitement — a little oral encouragement from their biggest — and hottest — fan.

  She went back and forth between the three impressive cocks, sucking each for a few moments before moving on to the next.
 She was careful to make sure all three received the same amount of attention and she licked, sucked and deep- throated them all.